MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-edit-web-resources.md

 ---
-title: "Create or edit model-driven app web resources in PowerApps | MicrosoftDocs"
+title: "Create or edit model-driven app web resources in Power Apps | MicrosoftDocs"
 description: "Learn how to create or edit a web resource" ms.custom: "" ms.date: 06/02/2018